-

 - Whether you have a previous record of applying for credit occasionally

-If you are not a frequent open of new credit accounts, then one or two inquiries for auto, mortgage or credit card applications will not hurt.
+If you are not a frequent open of new credit accounts, then one or two inquiries for auto, mortgage, or credit card applications will not hurt.
 Your scores should improve in the next few months.
-But when you apply for new credit accounts within a short interval, it is considered to be high risk and it is likely that your scores are going to drop.
+But when you apply for new credit accounts within a short interval, it is considered to be high risk and your scores are likely going to drop.

 How Long Inquiries Impact Your Credit Score